Important: This section is only for final, post-defence submission of theses and dissertations.

 - Example: ubc_2017_september_houdini_harry.pdf

 Your gradmonth is the month in which your degree will formally be conferred by Senate.
-It will be either February, May, September, or November.
-It might not be the same as the month in which you will be attending Congregation (convocation ceremonies), as Congregation is only held in May and November
+It will be either May or November.

 Then click on the "Browse" button and locate the file on your computer.
 Click "Upload."